MattKevan/uxlift/_topics/evericons.md

 ---
 title: Evericons
-intro: A collection of 460+ icons, free for personal and commercial use.
+description: A collection of 460+ icons, free for personal and commercial use.
 link: http://www.evericons.com
 tags:
 preview: ever.png